Maddious/RiTA-DiscordBot/README.md

 4. Click Save/Connect and you are done.
 Edit away.

 ## <a name="local"></a>Local Installation Support
 The bot can also be run locally without Heroku.
 The local setup requires more steps since the database needs to be setup and the development tools need be installed.
-Start with the steps 1 and 2 in the description [New Bot (RECOMMENDED)](#new-bot) and continue as follows:
+Start with the steps 1 and 2 in [Setting up a New Bot](#new-bot) and the continue as follows:

 #### 1. Create a local database
 Any Database that runs with SQL Sequelize ('https://sequelize.org/master/') can be used.
 My recommendation is to use the [SQL Lite](https://www.sqlite.org/index.html) database since the setup is fast and access is easy.
 Copy the connection details to the database for the next step.
 Example: The connection to a sqlite database with the name *database.db* stored at the same level of this README file would be *./database.db*.